Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

-\end{theorem} \end{framed} \begin{IEEEproof} As stated above, to apply Yao's minimax principle (Eqn.\ \eqref{Yao_lb}), we need to (a) lower-bound the expected cost incurred by any online policy $\pi$, and (b) upper-bound the expected cost incurred by the optimal offline policy for some suitably chosen channel state distribution $\bm{p}$.
+\end{theorem} \end{framed} \begin{IEEEproof} As stated above, to apply Yao's minimax principle (Eqn.\ \eqref{Yao_lb}), we need to (a) lower bound the expected cost incurred by the online policy $\pi$, and (b) upper bound the expected cost incurred by the optimal offline policy for some suitably chosen channel state distribution $\bm{p}$.
 Selecting a channel state distribution $\bm{p}$, which simultaneously yields a tight lower bound and leads to a tractable analysis, is a non-trivial task.
-Towards this, we consider the following channel state distribution for static users located in a single cell. \paragraph*{Channel-State Distribution $\bm{p}$} At every slot $t$, a user is chosen independently and uniformly at random, and assigned a \textsf{Good} channel.
+Towards this, we consider the following channel state distribution for $N$ static users located at a single cell. \paragraph*{Distribution of Channel States $\bm{p}$} At every slot $t$, a user is chosen independently and uniformly at random, and assigned a \textsf{Good} channel.
 The rest of the $N-1$ users are assigned \textsf{Bad} channels.

 The rationale behind the above choice of the channel state distribution will become clear when we evaluate \textsf{OPT}'s expected cost.
 In general, the optimal offline policy's cost is obtained by solving a Dynamic Program, which is challenging to analyze.
-However, with the chosen channel distribution $\bm{p}$, we see that only one user's channel is in \textsf{Good} state at any slot.
-This leads to a tractable analysis of \textsf{OPT}'s expected cost for both the Average-AoI and Peak-AoI objectives as shown below.
+However, with the selected channel state distribution $\bm{p}$, only one user's channel is in \textsf{Good} state at any time.
+Hence, in this case, the \textsf{OPT} policy schedules the user that has \textsf{Good} channel state for that slot.
+This leads to a tractable analysis of \textsf{OPT}'s expected cost for both the Average AoI and Peak AoI objectives.